-Assignment 10: Read Hendricks pages 199-226 and Zuck pages 143-193.
+Assignment 10: Read Hendricks, Living by the Book pages 199-226 and Zuck, Basic Bible Interpretation pages 143-193.
 In a Word document indicate you finished reading this reading and list five things you learned from your reading.
-(25 points).
+Participate in the discussion board (25 points).